gohtar/FakePop/README.md

 This should only be used for education or scam-baiting purposes only.

+This allows you to display FAKE error / virus messages with some dynamic fields you get to set before displaying the page, like the scammer's phone number.

 ### How do I get set up? ###

 This app uses the laravel framework.